 Spend a few days before writing love letters to one another.
 Make a night out of reading them aloud and toasting to your future together.

-First of all, some of these are free, and you’ll also be escaping the restaurant madness.
+Visit a local art gallery to enjoy beautiful photos or artwork.
+Some of these locations offer free admission, and you’ll also be escaping the restaurant madness.
 Grab a hot chocolate on the way home for a sweet treat.

 Purchase a Deal

-If you’ve been together long enough, you won’t mind if you use a Groupon deal for dinner, a spa experience, or the like.
+If you’ve been together long enough, you won’t mind using a Groupon deal for dinner, a spa experience, or the like.
 Just make sure it’s valid on Valentine’s Day before you purchase.

 Attend Trivia Night